-Prepaid expenses and other assets includes a receivable of \$1.3 million for a U.S. Food and Drug Administration ("FDA") refund of the Company's application fee paid in September 2006 for the New Drug Application ("NDA") for Evamist and a refund of the fiscal year 2007 product and establishment fees for its marketed product, MUSE, which was paid to the FDA in October 2006.
-The Company is due a refund pursuant to Section 736(d)(1)(C) of the Federal Food, Drug and Cosmetic Act ("FDC Act") on the basis that the fees paid by the Company exceed the anticipated present and future costs incurred by the FDA in conducting the process for the review of human drug applications for VIVUS, Inc.
+Prepaid expenses and other assets includes a receivable of \$1.3 million for a FDA refund of the Company's application fee paid in September 2006 for the New Drug Application ("NDA") for Evamist and a refund of the fiscal year 2007 product and establishment fees for its marketed product, MUSE, which was paid to the FDA in October 2006.
+The Company is due a refund pursuant to Section 736(d)(1)(C) of the Federal Food, Drug and Cosmetic Act ("FDC Act") on the basis that the fees paid by the Company exceed the anticipated present and future costs incurred by the FDA in the reviewing of human drug applications for VIVUS, Inc.